-To design family reunion that is both meaningful and memorable we need to first understand what those words mean.
+To design meaningful family reunions that are also memorable we need to first understand what those words mean.

 Looking up the definition on the Internet is not quite as simple as pulling Webster down from shelf and manually turn actual paper pages!
 But the internet does provide a variety of options er…definitions to choose from.